Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 *Textbook.*

 From there, cycling the inner airlock was more straightforward.
-They left it broken and useless---if the atmo field they left outside hadn’t been there, it would have leaked air like a screen door---but that was all fine.
+They left it broken and useless - if the atmo field they left outside hadn’t been there, it would have leaked air like a screen door - but that was all fine.
 If any of the Hunter crew tried to use it, the resulting explosive decompression would appear, at first, to be a catastrophic equipment failure, not sabotage.
 And by the time they figured out otherwise, the mission would have succeeded or failed anyway.

 But now came that precarious balancing act between speed and caution.
 The slower they moved, the more they could scout out the areas they were about to move into and the more aware they could be of threats.
 But moving faster would minimize their time spent exposed.